• Skip to primary navigation

 Serving Suggestions

-These can be served with noodles and sauce or as part of a ravioli dish.
+I serve these with noodles and sauce or as part of a ravioli dish.
 They can also be crumbled into bits to use for biscuits and gravy.
 Try with Mushroom Pasta or Delicious Angel Hair Pasta.
 Remember to have vegan Parmesan on hand for authentic flavor.
 And here’s a delicious vegan dessert to top off your meal—Paleo Vegan Apple Crisp with Coconut Flour.

 Some other easy vegan recipes you might like to give a whirl include Vegan Coconut Sweet Potato Curry With Sweet Potato Noodles or Vegan Rainbow Peanut Tofu Noodles.